 The cruises strike a balance between outdoor adventures, port tours and wildlife sightings, and passengers are encouraged to unplug; none of the ships have TV or Wi-Fi onboard.

 Most passengers participate in daily shore excursions, accompanied by staff expedition leaders.
 Itineraries are considered fluid, and time spent onshore -- often in small ports such as Kake and Petersburg where the large cruise ships can't or won't go -- can vary depending on tides, wildlife and the tenor of the passengers.

-Alaskan Dream Cruises has six expedition ships in its fleet, with a fourth purchased.
+Alaskan Dream Cruises has six expedition ships in its fleet, with Misty Fjord being the most recent to join the line.
 The first ship to launch, 38-passenger Alaskan Dream, is an Executive Explorer catamaran formerly owned by Majestic America and Glacier Bay cruise lines.
 It was followed by Admiralty Dream, formerly Cruise West's Spirit of Columbia, which has cabins for 58 people.
 Both started sailing in 2011.

 Baranof Dream is another former Cruise West vessel, 49-passenger Spirit of Alaska.
 It entered service under the Alaskan Dream banner in summer 2013.
 The line's fifth ship, 88-passenger Chichagof Dream, was acquired in 2013.
 Formerly called Nantucket Clipper, the ship is undergoing renovation and will launch in 2015.
 Kruzof Explorer, the last ship to be added to the fleet, was a Bering Sea crab fishing boat turned expedition vessel, that will explore bodies of water few venture.
 The vessel carries high speed zodiacs, kayaks and paddleboards.